andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

               guardP :: Alternative f => (a -> Bool) -> a        -> f a
               -> instantiated     ((a, [a]) -> Bool) -> (a, [a]) -> Maybe (a, [a])
               ~/Documents/Haskell/6/HsTrainingTypeClasses1/src/Patterns.hs#/utakeWhile%20p%20=
+  not active:
   get         - show type of symbol or vis sel (also works when module not compiles) ,gw         - insert type above gek         - kind at symbol or vis sel gei         - run symbol